-- 5 Ways to Totally Impress Your Clients on the Phone - September 26, 2012
+- 5 Ways to Totally Impress Your Clients on the Phone - September 22, 2019

 Just as in-person guests can see your smile, callers can hear it over the phone.
-Smiling helps your tone sound friendly and helpful, and as an added perk, it’s a great mood-booster for you to boot!
+Smiling helps your tone sound friendly and helpful, and as an added perk, it’s a great mood-booster for you, to boot!

-Set Reasonable Expectations (and exceed them!)
+Set reasonable expectations (and exceed them)

 If your receptionist or virtual receptionist service needs to take messages for you, feel free to let them know what time callers can expect a return call.
-A client with a simple problem can turn into a frustrated client when they’re left waiting by the phone, unsure whether you’re going to get back to them today, this week, or ever.
-Avoid this uncertainty by keeping your virtual receptionist in the loop so she can give callers great expectations: “Dan, our Support Technician, would be happy to assist you.
+A client with a simple problem can quickly turn frustrated when they’re left waiting by the phone, unsure whether you’re going to get back to them today, this week, or ever.
+Avoid this uncertainty by keeping your virtual receptionist in the loop so he or she can give callers great expectations: “Dan, our Support Technician, would be happy to assist you.
 He’s in a meeting until 3:00 but returning calls afterward.
 May I take a message?”

 One of the best ways to set your business apart is to cultivate personal relationships with your clients.
 Others can create similar products and services, but they can’t imitate your customer service.
 Even if it’s simply said in passing, always acknowledge when callers share personal info.

 For example, if your caller says, “It was great speaking with you!
-I’ll be out of the office next week on vacation, but I’d love to touch base the week after.”
-Don’t just agree to follow up; ask them where they’re going on vacation.
+I’ll be out of the office next week on vacation, but I’d love to touch base the week after,” don’t just agree to follow up; ask them where they’re going on vacation.
 They’re probably excited about it, and you get to share in their enthusiasm!